tglucksmann/buybitcoinworldwide.github.io/_exchanges/cexio.md

 con1: Extensive verification process to increase buying limits
 con2:
 con3:
+summarylong: "CEX.IO allows for the buying of bitcoins for low fees via credit card.
+Customers can also purchase for free with bank transfers."
 summary: "CEX.IO allows for the buying of bitcoins for low fees via credit card.
-Customers can also purchase for free with bank transfers. "
+Customers can also purchase for free with bank transfers."
 privacy_score: 1
 privacy_width: 10
 limits_score: 9